 Establishing your main residence abroad

-At this point, the municipal authorities will issue a ‘model 8’ form stating that he/she has been struck from the population register.
+The municipal authorities will then issue a certificate of withdrawal from the population register.

-When you provide this ‘model 8’ form, your Belgian identity card and proof that you have set up mainly and lawfully abroad – this proof could be a photocopy of your long-term visa abroad or your residence permit issued by the local authorities – you may then sign on to the population registers held by your Belgian consulate abroad.
-It is advised that you contact this consulate beforehand to find out which documents you must provide in order to register.
+When you provide proof that you have set up mainly and lawfully abroad (copy of your residence permit, certificate of residence from the local authorities,…) and a number of other documents, you may then sign on to the population registers held by the Belgian consulate competent for your new habitual residence.
+It is advised that you contact this Belgian consulate beforehand to find out which documents you must provide in order to register.

 Tel.: +02/872 57 57

-For information on the conditions which must be met for residence (residence permit, work permit and so forth), please contact the embassy of your future country of residence in Brussels.
+For information on the conditions which must be met for residence (residence permit, work permit,…), please contact the embassy of your future country of residence in Brussels.